pixl8/preside-ext-map-picker/README.md

 It also includes UK postcode lookups via [Postcodes.io](https://postcodes.io/), either from a postcode field elsewhere in the form, or by manually entering a postcode to centre the map to.

-Full address geolocation is (optionally) provided by [Geocodeapi.com](https://geocodeapi.com/).
-Sign up for an API key; the free plan offers 30,000 lookups per month - which should be plenty for most apps!
+Full address geolocation is (optionally) provided by the [Google Geocoding API](https://mapsplatform.google.com/).
+Sign up for an API key (with access to the Maps and Places APIs); note that this is a **paid-for service**.

 ### What it doesn't do